Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Jeffrey Goldberg, MD, received his medical degree from The University of Medicine and Dentistry of New Jersey, New Jersey Medical School in Newark, N.J. in 1983.
 He completed a residency in obstetrics and gynecology at Emory University in Atlanta, Ga., and a fellowship in reproductive endocrinology and infertility at The Ohio State University in Columbus, Ohio, where he remained on faculty until joining Cleveland Clinic in 1991.
 Currently, he Head of the Section of Reproductive Endocrinology and Infertility at Cleveland Clinic and holds the rank of professor at Cleveland Clinic Lerner College of Medicine.
 He is also the director of the Reproductive Endocrinology and Infertility fellowship program which he established in 2009.

 He is board-certified in obstetrics and gynecology and subspecialty board-certified in reproductive endocrinology by the American Board of Obstetrics and Gynecology.

 His clinical interests are advanced endoscopic surgery, microsurgical tubal anastomosis, in vitro fertilization and reproductive endocrinology.
 His research interests include endometriosis, reproductive surgery and in vitro fertilization.

-Dr. Goldberg has published more than 200 scientific articles, abstracts and book chapters and co-authored two books on gynecologic endoscopic surgery.
+Dr. Goldberg has published more than 200 scientific articles, abstracts and book chapters and three books on gynecologic endoscopic surgery.
 He has been an invited speaker at local, national and international meetings.
 He is a Fellow of the American College of Obstetrics and Gynecology and is a member of the American Society for Reproductive Medicine, The Society for Reproductive Endocrinologists, The Society for Reproductive Surgeons, The Society for Assisted Reproductive Technology, and The American Association of Gynecologic Laparoscopists.
 He is the past president of the Society for Reproductive Surgeons.
 He has served on the board of directors for both the American Society for Reproductive Medicine and The Society for Reproductive Surgeons.
 He is on the editorial board of several journals including Fertility and Sterility, as an ad hoc reviewer for many journals including The American Journal of Obstetrics and Gynecology, Obstetrics and Gynecology, The Journal of Minimally Invasive Gynecology and Human Reproduction.